chevdor/cargo-crate/README.md

 ### Help

-    cargo-crate 0.1.5
-    Wilfried Kopp <chevdor@gmail.com>
     You can find all available commands below

-    USAGE:
-        cargo-crate [OPTIONS] <SUBCOMMAND>
+    Usage: cargo-crate [OPTIONS] <COMMAND>

-    OPTIONS:
+    Commands:
+      info    The `info` command returns summarized information open    Opens the crate in a browser search  The `search` command returns a list of crates matching your search pattern help    Print this message or the help of the given subcommand(s)

+    Options:
+      -j, --json     Output as json
       -h, --help     Print help information
-        -j, --json       Output as json
       -V, --version  Print version information

-    SUBCOMMANDS:
-        help      Print this message or the help of the given subcommand(s) info      The `info` command returns summarized information open      Opens the crate in a browser search    The `search` command returns a list of crates matching your search pattern

 ### Info command

-    cargo-crate-info 0.1.5
-    Wilfried Kopp <chevdor@gmail.com>
     The `info` command returns summarized information

-    USAGE:
-        cargo-crate info [OPTIONS] [CRATE_NAME]...
+    Usage: cargo-crate info [OPTIONS] [CRATE_NAME]...

-    ARGS:
-        <CRATE_NAME>...
+    Arguments:
+      [CRATE_NAME]...
 One or more crate names

-    OPTIONS:
-        -h, --help
-                Print help information

-        -j, --json
+    Options:
-                Output as json
+      -j, --json                         Output as json

-        -m, --max-versions <MAX_VERSIONS>
-                Limit the number of versions that are displayed.
+      -m, --max-versions <MAX_VERSIONS>  Limit the number of versions that are displayed.
 You can push the limit using this flag [default: 10]

-        -V, --version
+      -h, --help                         Print help information
-                Print version information
+      -V, --version                      Print version information

 ### Open command

-    cargo-crate-open 0.1.5
-    Wilfried Kopp <chevdor@gmail.com>
     Opens the crate in a browser

-    USAGE:
-        cargo-crate open [OPTIONS] <CRATE_NAME>
+    Usage: cargo-crate open [OPTIONS] <CRATE_NAME>

-    ARGS:
+    Arguments:
       <CRATE_NAME>  The name of the crate to open in your browser

-    OPTIONS:
-            --documentation    We open crates.io by default, use this flag to open the documentation instead
-        -h, --help             Print help information
+    Options:
-            --homepage         We open crates.io by default, use this flag to open the homepage instead -j, --json             Output as json
+      -j, --json           Output as json
-            --repository       We open crates.io by default, use this flag to open the repo instead -V, --version          Print version information
+          --repository     We open crates.io by default, use this flag to open the repo instead --homepage       We open crates.io by default, use this flag to open the homepage instead --documentation  We open crates.io by default, use this flag to open the documentation instead -h, --help           Print help information
+      -V, --version        Print version information

 ### Search command

-    cargo-crate-search 0.1.5
-    Wilfried Kopp <chevdor@gmail.com>
     The `search` command returns a list of crates matching your search pattern

-    USAGE:
-        cargo-crate search [OPTIONS] <PATTERN>
+    Usage: cargo-crate search [OPTIONS] <PATTERN>

-    ARGS:
+    Arguments:
       <PATTERN>  You search pattern

-    OPTIONS:
-        -h, --help             Print help information
+    Options:
       -j, --json           Output as json
-        -l, --limit <LIMIT>    Number of expected results: 0..100 [default: 12] -r, --raw              Show only the list of crates, without extra information -V, --version          Print version information
+      -l, --limit <LIMIT>  Number of expected results: 0..100 [default: 12] -r, --raw            Show only the list of crates, without extra information -h, --help           Print help information
+      -V, --version        Print version information

 ## Advanced Usage